sassoftware/sasoptpy/doc/guide/basics.rst

    print(so.to_definition(c))

-And can be reset using:
+You can reset the options as follows:

 .. ipython:: python

    del so.config['max_digits']

+You can also create a new configuration to be used globally:

+.. ipython:: python

+   so.config['myvalue'] = 2

-Some of the configuration options are as follows:
+All default configuration options are as follows:

 - verbosity (default 3)
 - max_digits (default 12)
 - print_digits (default 6)
 - default_sense (default so.minimization)
 - default_bounds
+- valid_outcomes